JulianaZani/codeinstituteproject4/README.md

-# Volunteer Testimonials
+# Volunteer Testimonials - HopeBridge Community

 **Volunteer Testimonials** is a full-stack web application built with Django.
 It allows users to share and read real-life stories about their experiences participating in social and volunteering projects.
+The name **HopeBridge Community** was not chosen at the beginning of the project.

 The site is designed with accessibility and user experience in mind, following modern development practices using HTML, CSS, JavaScript, Python, and Django.